Showing posts with label quail. Show all posts

 www.flickr.com/photos/dinnerseries/15789710686/

-Poêlée de Saint-Jacques en Persillade Déglacer Vinaigre de Xéres – The cooking juices of lightly fried King scallops prepared with chopped parsley and garlic flavored with sherry vinegar.
+Poêlée de Saint-Jacques en Persillade Déglacer Vinaigre de Xéres – The cooking juices of lightly fried King scallops prepared with chopped parsley and garlic, and flavored with sherry vinegar.

 You may be surprised to see PortMadeira, Sherry, and other imported wines on French menus, but they have been recognized for their significant influence on French cuisine for over 200-years.